sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 2: ](Setup Fiori Launchpad)] You will import, build and deploy the multitarget project that will create a Fiori Launchpad to access workflow, business rules and process visibility applications which will be used in next tutorials.
+[ACCORDION-BEGIN [Step 2: ](Setup Fiori Launchpad)] You will import, build and deploy the multi target project that will create a Fiori Launchpad to access workflow, business rules and process visibility applications which will be used in next tutorials.

 1. Download the `BPMServicesFLP.zip` from  [GitHub](https://github.com/SAP-samples/cloud-process-visibility/releases) in your local file system.

->This multitarget application when deployed will create the Fiori Launchpad to access workflow, business rules and process visibility applications.
+>This multi target application when deployed will create the Fiori Launchpad to access workflow, business rules and process visibility applications.

 !![Download MTA](downloadmta.png)